 Tip: Always ask your vet about the number of eggs you can give to your cat.
 This depends on a number of factors such as your cat’s weight and any health issues they may already have.

 Eggs are a great snack for your cat.
-They contribute to your feline friend’s overall wellness.
+They may contribute to your feline friend’s overall wellness.
 At the same time, all human foods come with risks.
-Eggs are not suitable for all cats.
-Due to the high cholesterol and fat, they are extremely unsafe and possibly toxic for any cat with weight problems and kidney issues.
-Ask your vet before feeding any eggs to your cat.
+Eggs are not suitable for all cats due mostly to their high fat and cholesterol.
+Thus they are likely not good for any cat with weight problems or gastrointestinal issues.
+Ask your vet before feeding any eggs to your cat or schedule a video consultation with one of Cooper Pet Cares qualified vets!
 Keep them healthy as well as safe!